shikhar2817/Directed-Acyclic-Graph-Path-Generator/README.md

 # Directed Acyclic Graph Path Generator - Juntrax Assignment Advance

 ## Overview
 The project involves creating a Node.js program that generates all possible paths in a Directed Acyclic Graph (DAG) from a given node.
 The program is wrapped in an Express API, which accepts a POST request with a graph (in JSON format) and responds with the possible paths.
 Additionally, a React frontend is created to visualize the graph and interact with the API, allowing users to input a graph and view the generated paths.
-The code follows OOP principles for scalability and maintainability.

 ## Frontend